corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node/operating/node-database-tables.md

 {{< /table >}}

 These tables will see the most intense read-write activity, especially `NODE_CHECKPOINTS` and `NODE_CHECKPOINT_BLOBS`.
-Depending on the installed flows and the traffic on the node the I/O operations on this table will be the main bottleneck of the node performance.
+Depending on the installed flows and the traffic on the node, the I/O operations on this table will be the main bottleneck of the node performance.
 There will be an entry for every running flow.
-Draining the node means waiting for this table to become emtpy.
+Draining the node means waiting for this table to become empty.
 Read more in [Upgrading deployed CorDapps](../../node-operations-upgrade-cordapps.md).

 {{< table >}}